Filtered Fukaya categories: A Morse-Bott model for and its weakly filtered structure

-We have the following consistency conditions for perturbation data (see \cite{Mescher2018PerturbedCohomology, Sheridan2011OnPants}).
-Fix a universal choice of perturbation data.
-We say that this choice is consistent if for any tuple $\vec{L}$ of Lagrangians in $\lagmd(M,\omega)$, say of length $d+1$, we have:\begin{enumerate} \item for any $T\in \mathcal{T}(\vec{L})$ and $k\in \{0,\ldots, d-2\}$, there is a subset whose closure is a neighbourhood of the trivial gluing where the gluing parameters are small such that the perturbation data for clusters over $U$ agree with perturbation data induced by gluing on thin parts; \item all perturbation data extend smoothly to $\partial\overline{\mathcal{R}^{d+1}_C(\vec{L})}$ and agree there with perturbation data coming from (trivial) gluing. \end{enumerate} We define the space $E$ of consistent universal choices of perturbation data for clusters (with respect to a fixed choice of strip-like ends and of system of ends).
-Given $p\in E$ and a tuple $\vec{L}$ of Lagrangians in $\lagmd(M,\omega)$ we will often write the perturbation data on $\vec{L}$ induced by $p$ as Moreover, given $(r,T,\lambda)\in \mathcal{R}^{d+1}_C(\vec{L})$ we will write the associated perturbation datum for $\vec{L}$ on $S_{r,T,\lambda}$ as $\mathcal{D}^{\vec{L}}_p(r,T,\lambda)$.
+We have the following consistency conditions for perturbation data (see \cite{Mescher2018PerturbedCohomology, Sheridan2011OnPants}). \begin{defn} We say that a choice of perturbation data is consistent if for any tuple $\vec{L}$ of Lagrangians in $\lagmd(M,\omega)$, say of length $d+1$, we have:\begin{enumerate} \item for any $T\in \mathcal{T}(\vec{L})$ and $k\in \{0,\ldots, d-2\}$, there is a subset whose closure is a neighbourhood of the trivial gluing where the gluing parameters are small such that the perturbation data for clusters over $U$ agree with perturbation data induced by gluing on thin parts; \item all perturbation data extend smoothly to $\partial\overline{\mathcal{R}^{d+1}_C(\vec{L})}$ and agree there with perturbation data coming from (trivial) gluing. \end{enumerate} We define the space $E$ of consistent universal choices of perturbation data for clusters (with respect to a fixed choice of strip-like ends and of system of ends).

+\begin{rem} It is not hard to see that $E$ is non-empty.
+Indeed, there are plenty of consistent universal choices of perturbation data for puntured disks (\'a la \cite{Seidel2008FukayaTheory}) and of consistent universal choices of perturbation data for Morse trees (see \cite{Mescher2018PerturbedCohomology}).
+As those two types of perturbation data are independent enough (indeed, equality for glued perturbation data has to hold only on small neighbourhoods of the trivial gluing) in our definition of perturbation data for clusters, it follows that the space $E$ is non-empty. \end{rem} \end{defn} Given $p\in E$ and a tuple $\vec{L}$ of Lagrangians in $\lagmd(M,\omega)$ we will often write the perturbation data on $\vec{L}$ induced by $p$ as Moreover, given $(r,T,\lambda)\in \mathcal{R}^{d+1}_C(\vec{L})$ we will write the associated perturbation datum for $\vec{L}$ on $S_{r,T,\lambda}$ as $\mathcal{D}^{\vec{L}}_p(r,T,\lambda)$.